alyssaxuu/flowy/README.md

 Flowy makes creating WebApps with flowchart functionality an incredibly simple task.
 Build automation software, mind mapping tools, or simple programming platforms in minutes by implementing the library into your project.

+> You can support this project (and many others) through [GitHub Sponsors](https://github.com/sponsors/alyssaxuu)! ❤️

 Made by [Alyssa X](https://alyssax.com)